WorkloadAutomation/ibm-workload-automation-docker-compose/README.md

     git clone https://github.com/WorkloadAutomation/ibm-workload-automation-docker-compose.git

-If you don't have git installed in your environment, download the ZIP file from the main page of the repository:
+If you do not have git installed in your environment, download the ZIP file from the main page of the repository:

     Click on "Code" and select "Download ZIP"

-If you want customize the installation parameters, modify the **docker-compose.yml** file.
+If you want to customize the installation parameters, modify the **docker-compose.yml** file.

 Accept the product licenses by setting the **LICENSE** parameter to **"accept"** in the **wa.env** file located in the container package as follows: **LICENSE=accept**

-In the directory where  the **docker-compose.yml** file has been located, you can start the containers by running the following command:
+In the directory where  the **docker-compose.yml** file is located, you can start the containers by running the following command:

     docker-compose up -d

-Once the command has been launched, be sure that the containers are started using the following command:
+To verify that the containers are started, run the following command:

     docker ps